piom8813/RecordSweeper/individual-sites.md

 You will need to fill out a form online which you can find [here](https://www.intelius.com/optout) of Classmates.com.
 You can also send in the postal mail if you prefer.
 For more information [click here](http://www.peopleconnect.us/privacy?miscj=CMFooter) and scroll down to "b.
 Intelius and US Search".

+## Courtclick.com

+*Rating:* Hard

+Note that public records such as court records can be updated or corrected, but not removed unless expealed.
+You can expeal your record by going [here](http:///www.expeal.com/).

+For additional assistance you can submit support requests 24/7 [here](http://www.courtclick.com/support/).

 ## Courtrecords.org

 *Rating:* Hard